-There is a keen fascination among young men particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
-This is not surprising.
-While the literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively, its meaning in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
+There is a keen fascination among young men, particularly at leading schools and universities around the world with the “captain-pirate” mode of rebellion or disobedience against the injustices and excesses of the status quo in society.
+It is not surprising.
+The literal meaning of a pirate and the piratical life is one of thieves and the means of thieving, respectively.
+Its significance in the context of fraternal orders of young men is consanguineous with the metaphor of Robin Hood – stealing from the rich or powerful to give to the poor or weak.
 The young or seasoned pirate, as he solemnly swears at his initiation, under the direction of his captain is thus necessarily an agent of social justice in society.

-Any group that can operate constantly and consistently to gain considerable political space and voice will have considerable influence in the governance of society.
-Trade unions, though now seriously hampered, once were able to agitate very successfully for the rights, welfare and well-being of workers through political space and voice.
+Any group that can operate with regular and consistent commitment to gain considerable political space and voice will have significant influence on the governance of society.
+Trade unions, though now hampered, were once able to agitate with much success for the rights, welfare and well-being of workers through their activities within political space and their voice.
+Time is the overall challenge.
 African nationalist movements achieved independence from colonialists also through political space and voice.
-However, the goal of the captain-pirate outfits is improving social justice.
-With proper focus, the captain-pirate people can achieve this in Nigeria.
+However, the goal of the captain-pirate outfits, as they claim, is improving social justice in society.
+With the proper focus and energy, the captain-pirate people can achieve this in Nigeria.

 Some might question, again, if captain-pirate outfits are gaining political space and projecting the [consensus] voice of the people?
-My answer is “by their fruits you shall know them.”
+My answer is “by their fruits, you shall know them.”
 We hope those fruits will feed a greater democracy with most hands [of the people] on deck.